 St. Vincent De Paul Crisis/Bill Assistance

 Our local Society provides support to individuals and families in need of crisis assistance, bill assistance, food boxes, and more.
 St. Vincent De Paul in Surprise is the St. Clare of Assisi conference.
 For more information, please call 623-975-5617.

 The Women, Infants & Children (WIC) Program is designed to help keep pregnant and breastfeeding women and their children under age 5 healthy.
 WIC is a nutrition program that provides nutrition and health education, healthy food and other services free to Arizona families who qualify.

-Valley Metro provides three transportation service models to better serve certified Americans with Disabilities Act (ADA) riders, seniors and income-qualified individuals in the Northwest Valley, and to provide a standardized regional system for riders valley-wide.
+Valley Metro provides two transportation service models to better serve certified Americans with Disabilities Act (ADA) riders, seniors and income-qualified individuals in the City of Surprise, and to provide a standardized regional system for riders valley-wide.